 Fortem Technologies released a new autonomous counter-drone solution it calls the F700 DroneHunter: a drone that can be mounted with a variety of countermeaures to protect refineries, stadiums and other critical infrastructure from drone threats without any risk to civilians or property on the ground, according to the company.

-The F700, with a maximum payload weight of 5 pounds, leverages an open architecture design to use tools like radar and net guns to locate, capture and tow to the ground noncompliant drones.
-It can tow drones weighing up to 13 pounds, but can also use a parachute to bring itself and an enemy drone to predetermined safe landing zones on the ground.
+The F700, with a maximum payload weight of 5 lbs, leverages an open architecture design to use tools like radar and net guns to locate, capture and tow to the ground noncompliant drones.
+It can tow drones weighing up to 13 lbs, but can also use a parachute to bring itself and an enemy drone to predetermined safe landing zones on the ground.

-“Targeting decisions are handled through software AI, but still require some human intervention,” a representative for Fortem told Defense Daily.
-“The DroneHunter is designed to be 100% autonomous, although currently, a person must authorize the DroneHunter to fire on another drone.”
+“Targeting decisions are handled through software AI, but still require some human intervention,” a representative for Fortem told Avionics International.
+“The DroneHunter is designed to be 100 percent autonomous, although currently, a person must authorize the DroneHunter to fire on another drone.”